Or, consider other cards for 50,000 more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 Here’s a rundown of the main features of each card:

-Citi Prestige: $250 Annual Airline Credit (including air fare), American Airlines Admirals Club lounge access and Priority Pass Select Lounge Access, Global Entry Fee Credit, 4th Night Free at hotels, No foreign transaction fees, 3 ThankYou Points per dollar spent on air travel and hotels, 2 ThankYou Points per dollar spent on dining and entertainment, 1 ThankYou Point per dollar spent on all other purchases, $450 annual fee, $50 additional annual fee for each authorized user.
+Citi Prestige: $250 Annual Airline Credit (including air fare), American Airlines Admirals Club lounge access and Priority Pass Select Lounge Access, Global Entry Fee Credit, 4th Night Free at hotels, No foreign transaction fees, 3 ThankYou Points per dollar spent on air travel and hotels, 2 ThankYou Points per dollar spent on dining and entertainment, and 1 ThankYou Point per dollar spent on all other purchases.
+There’s a $450 annual fee.

 First we’ll look at a head to head comparison of benefits that are similar between the two cards and then we will look at additional benefits that are exclusive to one card or the other.